-Trevor Noah calls out claim that racism didn’t motivate Atlanta shootings: ‘Your murders speak louder than your words’
+Trevor Noah slams claim that racism didn’t motivate Atlanta shootings: ‘Your murders speak louder than your words’

 Noah urged his viewers to take action by volunteering with anti-racism organizations and connecting directly with Asian Americans.

 “We can all do something to try to fight against this.
-We can’t stop every evil person, please, I’m not saying that,” he said.
+We can’t stop every evil person; please, I’m not saying that,” he said.
 “What we can try to do is create an environment where we’re not letting specific people be targeted because of the color of their skin.”